-I've extensive professional experience in creating for the desktop and mobile Web, Print, Identity, Apps & Games, comic art and Animation.
-I'm very interested in Educational Games, eLearning and Children's Entertainment.
+Well hello there!
+I've got extensive professional experience in creating for the desktop and mobile Web, Print, Identity, Apps & Games, comic art and Animation.
+I love Educational Games, E-Learning and Children's Entertainment.

-I've been a 'designer' for nearly 20 years now.
-I was an illustrator and animator before that.
-And a few other things, before those!
+I've been a 'designer' for nearly 20 years now, and I was an illustrator and animator before that.

 Fundamentally: I'm a visual-creative.
 And I always have been.

 Creativity's not just for the 'day job'—it's an irresistible impulse

 I've been a visual creator and visual storyteller for as long as I can remember.
 I probably started drawing and making images in earnest when I was about 3, in England—after we moved from Liverpool to Leigh.
 And I never really stopped.